th3-s7r4ng3r/SPEN-To-PC-AndroidApp/README.md

 ## Introduction

 The SPEN To PC Android App is a Kotlin-based application designed for remote control of a desktop computer using SPen Air Actions.
-This technical overview provides insights into special components, development setup, prerequisites, and acknowledgments.
+This technical overview provides insights into special components, development setup, and acknowledgments.

 **For the Complete Guide:**  [SPEN To PC Wiki](https://github.com/th3-s7r4ng3r/SPEN-To-PC-WindowsApp/wiki)